aletundo/aletundo.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I have been actively involved in [teaching](#teaching) activities in both bachelor and master degree programs.
+I have been actively involved in teaching activities in both bachelor and master degree programs.

+### Summer 2025: Data-Intensive Computing (194.048)

+_Lecturer, TU Wien, Austria_

+Theory:
+- MapReduce framework
+- Execution graphs
+- Code offloading for edge computing

+Practical part:
+- Apache Hadoop
+- Apache Spark
+- Implementation of large-scale data processing and ML tasks
+- Event-driven serveless computing

+I'm in charge of developing teaching materials and delivering in person classes, designing and grading the assignments.

 ### Winter 2024: AI/ML in the Era of Climate Change (194.125)